 Artist Statement

-In her purely abstract works, Smith is guided by her subconscious, using solvents, scraping, and intuitive gestures to create compositions that balance chaos and serenity.
+Smith captures the psychological intensity of figures and landscapes through light, shadow, and movement.
+Her works convey heightened emotional states—ecstasy, anxiety, and despair—through a dynamic interplay of these elements.
+Smith’s process is guided by her subconscious, using solvents, scraping, and intuitive gestures to create compositions that balance chaos and serenity.
 While her palette often evokes the atmospheric light and color of the Romantics, the paintings are unquestionably contemporary in their approach.

-Through this integration of art historical influences and contemporary methods, Smith engages our enduring dialogue with the past.
+Through the integration of art historical influences and contemporary methods, Smith engages our enduring dialogue with the past.
 Her work reclaims the sublime as a space for collective contemplation in an often disorienting world.

 Bio